sy-wwww/Error-Estimates-Graph-Sparsification/README.md

 #### Outputs:
 - `er18_sd`: Error estimates for the double bootstrapping process.

-#### Key Steps:
-1. Constructs a sparse matrix `S` from the input edge data.
-2. Performs bootstrapping to estimate errors and their standard deviations.

 ---

 ### 2. `graph_cut.m`
-This file implements **Algorithm 2** from the paper.
+This file implements Algorithm 2 from the paper.
 It focuses on graph cut operations to estimate errors in graph sparsification.

 #### Inputs:
 - `n`: Number of nodes in the graph.